Photodynamic Therapy for Acne in Washington, DC

 Acne is a genetic, hormonal disease characterized by overproduction of oil by the sebaceous glands, plugging of the sebaceous glands to form micro- and macro- comedones (blackheads) and, finally, action of skin bacteria or oil trapped underneath the skin, to produce red inflammatory cystic lesions.

 Traditional therapies for acne involve keratolytic agents, such as the retinoids, which thin the top layer of skin and unplug the oil glands; topical antiseptics and antibiotics, which diminish the number of bacteria in the skin; and oral antibiotics, which similarly diminish the bacteria.
 More severe cases of acne can be treated with Accutane, which is a systemic retinoid.
-All of these treatments have their benefits, but also have their limitations of being inconvenient, and occasionally toxic.

 Treatment involves a several-step process, done in the office: